krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

-So we're basically changing one column in one row in DB.
+So we're basically changing one column in one row in the DB.
 We can do it more efficiently
-with simple ```update``` query, even with Spring Data JPA repository or simple JDBC.
+by using the ```update``` query, even with Spring Data JPA repository or simple JDBC.
-Do we really need to use Hibernate everywhere?
+But do we really need to use Hibernate everywhere?

 ### CPU - a bit harder
 {: #cpu-hard }

 Sometimes the result of a CPU profiler is just the beginning of the fun.
-Let’s consider following example:
+Let’s consider the following example:

 ```shell
 # little warmup